CXwudi/CXwudi/README.md

 ### Projects

-**Disclaimer**: All projects host under this particular GitHub account (https://github.com/CXwudi) do not belong to any company.
+**Notices**: All projects host under this particular GitHub account (https://github.com/CXwudi) do not belong to any company.
 These projects are developed only with my own resources (without involving any companies' resources).

 I maintained several personal projects: